Rosel Zech

-Rosalie Helga Lina Zech (7 July 1940 – 31 August 2011), known as Rosel Zech, was a German theater and film actress, especially with the "Autorenkino" (New German Cinema) movement, which began in the 1970s.
+Rosalie Helga Lina Zech (7 July 1940 – 31 August 2011), known as Rosel Zech, was a German theater and film actress, she is most well known for her works associated with the "Autorenkino" (New German Cinema) movement, which began in the 1970s.

 Career

 Theater

-Rose Zech was born in Berlin; her father was a citizen from Poland.
-Because of her birth out of wedlock, her mother, a dressmaker, married soon after the birth of her daughter an inland waterway boatman who gave her his last name, She was raised in Hoya, Germany.
-Her performing led her, at the age of 20, to Lower Bavaria, where in 1962 her first theatrical engagement was in the South Bavarian City Theater (now the Lower Bavarian State Theatre) in Landshut.
+Rosel Zech was born in Berlin; her father was a citizen of Poland.
+Because of her birth out of wedlock, her mother, a dressmaker, married an inland waterway boatman soon after her daughter's birth, giving her his last name, She was raised in Hoya, Germany.
+Her performances led her, at the age of 20, to Lower Bavaria, where in 1962, her first theatrical engagement was in the South Bavarian City Theater (now the Lower Bavarian State Theatre) in Landshut.

 This was followed by other roles at various other theaters, such as in 1964 at the Städtebundtheater in Biel and at the summer theater in Winterthur.
-Two years later she played at the Schauspielhaus Wuppertal.
-From 1970 to 1972, she appeared on stage at the Staatstheater Stuttgart then at the Schauspielhaus Bochum.
+Two years later, she played at the Schauspielhaus Wuppertal.
+From 1970 to 1972, she appeared on stage at the Staatstheater Stuttgart and then at the Schauspielhaus Bochum.

-During the season 1978–1979 Rosel Zech was active in Hamburg at the Deutsches Schauspielhaus and then returned to her native city of Berlin, where she acted on the Volksbühne.
+During the 1978-79 season, Rosel Zech was active in Hamburg at the Deutsches Schauspielhaus and then returned to her native city of Berlin, where she acted on the Volksbühne.
 In 1981 she was hired by the Bayerischen Staatsschauspiel in Munich.
-Four years later she was seen again at the Schauspielhaus in Hamburg.
-2009 she worked with in the Luisenburg Festival in the play Mother Courage as Anna Fierlinger.
+Four years later, she was seen again at the Schauspielhaus in Hamburg.
+In 2009 she worked with in the Luisenburg Festival in the play Mother Courage as Anna Fierlinger.